 - 1. A cash payment, subject to the DSU Award Agreement applicable to such DSUs, if any.
-Settlement of DSUs in cash shall be made by way of the lump sum payment of an amount equal to the Fair Market Value on the Redemption Date multiplied by the number of Deferred Share Units being settled in cash as of such Redemption Date. - 2.
-A settlement in Shares, to be made by way of the issuance by the Corporation of one Share for each Deferred Share Unit being settled in Shares as of the Redemption Date. - 3.
-A combination of cash and shares.
+Settlement of DSUs in cash shall be made by way of the lump sum payment of an amount equal to the Fair Market Value on the Redemption Date multiplied by the number of DSUs being settled in cash as of such Redemption Date. - 2.
+A settlement in Common Shares, to be made by way of the issuance by the Corporation of one Common Share for each DSU being settled in Common Shares as of the Redemption Date. - A combination of cash and Common Shares.

-No fractional shares will be issued and any fractional DSUs shall be settled in cash based on Fair Market Value on the Redemption Date.
+No fractional Common Shares will be issued and any fractional DSUs shall be settled in cash based on Fair Market Value on the Redemption Date.

-Notwithstanding any other provision of the DSU Plan, all Shares issuable and any payments thereto, or in respect of, a Participant shall be issued or paid, as applicable, as soon as practicable after the Participant's Termination Date.
+Notwithstanding any other provision of the DSU Plan, all Common Shares issuable and any payments thereto, or in respect of, a Participant shall be issued or paid, as applicable, as soon as practicable after the Participant's Termination Date.